-Apply to this course from Art 1 or Art, Craft & Design QQI Level 5.
+Apply to this course from Art 1 or the Art, Craft & Design Portfolio Course QQI Level 5.

 An integrated multi-disciplinary approach to painting, ceramics, textiles, digital photography, printmaking and mixed media allows students develop their own personal creative skills and concepts with confidence.
 Practical workshops and classes are tailored to equip each student with the expertise to either continue in independent professional practice or to progress to third level.